artmcl-ai/Project4-Vessel/VesselFMAdaptionMethod/README.md

   - Applies class-balanced losses to compensate for artery/vein class imbalance.
   - Tracks per-class Dice and clDice and saves the best 3-class checkpoint.

+- `preprocess_av_ct_nii.py`
+  Preprocessing script for images and labels for both validation and training sets:
+  - Performs intensity normalization by either z score or percentile method (defined at runtime call).
+  - Sets spacing to 1 mm, 1 mm, 1 mm.
+  - Crops by factor of 10 for training set, no crop for validation.
+  - Performs HU clip by specifying range at runtime call.

+- `eval_preprocessing_av_ct_nii.py`
+  Preprocessing script for images and labels for both validation and training sets (same as preprocess_av_ct_nii.py, just configured to work automatically with eval_inference.py):
+  - Performs intensity normalization by either z score or percentile method (defined at runtime call).
+  - Sets spacing to 1 mm, 1 mm, 1 mm.
+  - Crops by factor of 10 for training set, no crop for validation.
+  - Performs HU clip by specifying range at runtime call.

 - `finetune_vesselfm.py`
   Baseline fine-tuning script that follows the original vesselFM training procedure as closely as possible, but targets the CT dataset.
 Useful for ablation versus the custom `train_vessel.py` / `train_av.py` pipeline.

 - `eval_inference.py`
   Standalone evaluation script for a trained 3-class A/V model.
 Responsibilities:
+  - For Docker Image.
   - Loads a trained checkpoint (usually produced by `train_av.py`).
   - Runs full-volume inference using sliding-window tiling but without any random cropping of evaluation images.
   - Writes out predicted multi-class NIfTI masks to an output directory.